When you want to hang with the parents, you'll want to know the best places to take the grandparents in Singapore - with or without the kids!

-Luckily, we know exactly where you can take (or send, if they’re your in-laws, ha!) your more ‘mature’ loved ones to showcase just how fabulous Singapore is (without them wilting at outdoor activities in the intense tropical heat).
-Ladies and gents, we give you our guide to grandparents in Singapore…
+Luckily, we know exactly where you can take (or send, if they’re your in-laws, ha!) your more ‘mature’ loved ones to showcase just how fabulous Singapore is.
+Now, we don’t want them wilting at outdoor activities in the intense tropical heat, so ladies and gents, we give you our guide to the best places to take grandparents in Singapore.
+You’re welcome!

-National Museum of Singapore
+1. Visit the National Museum of Singapore

-Gardens by the Bay
+2. Stroll around Gardens by the Bay

-Hands down, this should be top of your visitors’ hitlist.
-Whether they go solo or with you and the rest of the family in tow, the spectacular botanical feat that is the Gardens by the Bay is a sure-fire winner for places to take grandparents.
+Hands down, this should be top of your grandparents’ hitlist.
+Whether they go solo or with you and the rest of the family in tow, the spectacular botanical feat that is Gardens by the Bay is a sure-fire winner for places to take grandparents in Singapore.
 Make a beeline for the Flower Dome (exhibits change often, so if they stop off for a repeat visit in the future it will likely be a different display!) and the Cloud Forest (taking in the breathtaking Super Trees on route).

-National Gallery Singapore
+3. Admire art at National Gallery Singapore

 The National Gallery Singapore is one of our favourite places to take the kids any time of year, especially the excellent Keppel Centre for Art Education.
 It boasts the title of the world’s first museum dedicated to Southeast Asian modern art, so will hold plenty of appeal to the grandparents.
 There are also daily tours to sign up for, if they’re interested in first-hand info!

-Singapore River Cruise
+4. Go on a Singapore River Cruise

 For a tranquil time, send them off to enjoy a Singapore River Cruise for a traditional bumboat guided tour.
 They’ll be swept past the bustling restaurant district of Clarke Quay, the Singaporean shop houses of Boat Quay, past the Merlion and past the must-snap-photo-opp of Marina Bay Sands.
 The whole family will have a ball, especially if you go early evening when the temperatures are cooler and the night comes alive.

-Whether the sun is beating down and you need some respite, the rain is pouring and you need a rainy day activity, or you just fancy some under-the-sea adventure, you’ll love the S.E.A.
+Whether the sun is beating down and you need some respite, the rain is pouring and you need a rainy day activity, or you just fancy some under-the-sea action, you’ll love the S.E.A.
 Aquarium.
 This state-of-the-art facility is home to more than 100,000 aquatic creatures… and it’s in air-conditioned comfort, making it an ideal thing to do with grandparents!
 Gaze at schools of tropical fish or dancing jellyfish, catch the playful dolphins or get up close to sharp-toothed sharks and giant manta rays.

-Afternoon or high tea
+6. Take them for afternoon or high tea

 Who doesn’t love a cuppa and yummy morsels of goodness?
-Book the grandparents in for a decadent afternoon tea session at one of the international hotels – you’ll earn serious brownie points you can exchange for babysitting duties!
+Book the grandparents in for a decadent afternoon tea session at one of the international hotels.
+You’ll earn serious brownie points you can exchange for babysitting duties!
 Check our guide to the best afternoon teas in Singapore and they’ll be putty in your hands.

-Send them out for cocktails
+7. Or, head out for cocktails

-Katong Antique Centre
+8. Get cultured at Katong Antique Centre

 For an authentic glimpse into a traditional turn of the century Peranakan family home, head to Katong Antique House on East Coast Road.
 Nestled in the heritage neighbourhood of Joo Chiat (it’s full of iconic candy-coloured shophouses), Katong Antique House is a beautifully preserved house packed to the rafters with everyday artefacts including vintage enamelware, wooden kueh molds and kebayas.
 The grandparents will rave about this intimate private house-turned-gallery bursting with Chinese Peranakan culture.
 Book a tour with the wonderfully insightful Jennifer Lim (6345 8544).

-National Orchid Garden at Singapore Botanic Gardens
+9. National Orchid Garden at Singapore Botanic Gardens

-It can get pretty hot and sweaty over at the Singapore Botanic Gardens but try not to let that deter the grandparents as it makes for a fab day out.
+It can get pretty hot and sweaty over at the Singapore Botanic Gardens, but try not to let that deter the grandparents as it makes for a fab day out.
 Pack a drink bottle and a hat, slap on some sunscreen and head directly to the National Orchid Garden (past the iconic swan lake and gazebo on the hill, of course).
 Enjoy the national emblem in all its bloom, and the delightful cool mist and air in the Winter Zone.

 For history buffs with a keen interest in WWII, Fort Canning is a great day out.
-While the kids are enjoying Jubilee Park and all its fun, why not suggest the grandparents check out the Battlebox hiding under Fort Canning Hill.
+While the kids are enjoying Jubilee Park and all its fun, we suggest the grandparents check out the Battlebox hiding under Fort Canning Hill.
 Nestled nine metres underground lies an authentic World War II secret underground command centre built in the late 1930s.
 Entry is by guided tour only.
 Once you’re done, head over to Clarke Quay for a family-friendly bevvy or bite to eat.

 We love, love, love Singapore Zoo!
-A few tips: it’s a long day and it can get hot and sweaty BUT the kids’ zone is fantastic and has a brilliant water play area to cool off at.
+A few tips: it’s a long day and it can get hot and sweaty.
+BUT, the kids’ zone is fantastic and has a brilliant water play area to cool off at.
 And there’s that gorgeous carousel to enjoy an old-school ride on!
 We also recommend the River Safari as it’s a largely sheltered park, so offers plenty of shade and is often a bit quieter.
 Another wonderful way to beat the heat but still enjoy all the wildlife wonders is to opt for the nocturnal Night Safari.
 Buy tickets online to net yourselves a discount off the regular ticket price.

-Saunter around Tiong Bahru
+12. Saunter around Tiong Bahru

 Head en masse to Tiong Bahru, one of our fave ‘hoods.
 Immerse your respected elders in the fresh sights, sounds and scents of the buzzing local market, before stopping in at Tiong Bahru Bakery for an artisan coffee and buttery pastry.
-Of course, there’s also the famous playground to take the kids to if it’s a shady day – it’s a giant train for them to clamber over and under!
+Of course, there’s also the famous playground to take the kids to if it’s a shady day.
+It’s a giant train for them to clamber over and under!

-Museums, museums, museums
+13. Museums, museums, museums

 Singapore is blessed with loads of awesome museums that the whole family will get a kick out of.
 If you’re looking for things to do with grandparents in Singapore, pick one of the Little Red Dot’s educational offerings and enjoy!
-The ArtScience Museum is a good pick for the whole family – we’ve lost track of the number of times we’ve raved about the permanent FutureWorld exhibit.
+The ArtScience Museum is a good pick for the whole family.
+We’ve lost track of the number of times we’ve raved about the permanent FutureWorld exhibit.

-Electric scooter or Segway ride
+14. Go on an electric scooter or Segway ride

-Hit an indoor play centre
+15. Hit an indoor play centre

 At the end of the day, we all know the grandparents visit us with the primary purpose of seeing the kids, and spoiling them rotten.
 A sure-fire way to get into a child’s good books is to treat them to a session at in indoor play centre – preferably with a cafe on site!
 There are lots of (literally) cool play centres littered about Singapore where the adults can relax for a bit with a cup of tea while the kids burn off energy.
 You’ll want to read our survival guide to give them some tips on how to nail soft play while they’re at it!

-Hit the shops
+16. Hit the shops

 Singapore is chock full of awesome shopping malls, and in the run-up to Christmas there’s lots going on – not to mention all those pretty lights!
-There are also some fantastic play areas at loads of shopping centres – take your pick from our guide so the whole family can enjoy their time out.
+There are also some fantastic play areas at loads of shopping centres.
+Take your pick from our guide so the whole family can enjoy their time out.
 When you’re all shopped out, enjoy a bite to eat, laugh together at an arcade or catch a family movie you can all watch.

-Head to Sentosa
+17. Head to Sentosa

 An island full of fun?
 Total bliss when you’re in need of ideas to entertain the grandparents in Singapore!
 To make your life easy, we’ve compiled the ultimate guide to Sentosa so you’ll have everything you need at your fingertips.
 You’re welcome.

-Visit a hawker centre
+18. Visit a hawker centre